scriptotek/lc-spreadsheets/_episodes/00-intro.md

 your primary spreadsheet program - there are others (gnumeric, Calc from OpenOffice), and their functionality is similar, but Excel is the package you're most likely to have available on your work computer.
+A few of the menu commands we use are excel specific, so bear that in mind if you aim to use another spreadsheet program.
+We will indicate these in the lesson material as far as we are aware of them.

 ---

 > ## Questions:
 >
-> - How many people have used spreadsheets in their work?
-> - What kind of operations do you do in spreadsheets?
-> - Which ones do you think spreadsheets are good for?
-{: .challenge}

----

-> ## Questions
+> Discuss with your neighbour:
 >
-> - Spreadsheets can be very useful, but they can also be frustrating
->   and even sometimes give us incorrect results.
->
-> - What are some things that you've accidentally done in a
+> - What kind of work do you do in spreadsheets?
->   spreadsheet, or have been frustrated that you can't do easily?
+>   Try to discuss some practical examples where you structure data (sorting, filtering etc) in your work.
+> - Have there been any smart discoveries you have made to save work time with spreadsheets?
+> - What do you find frustating and what do want to get done better or faster?
+> - Do you find it easy or hard to reverse something you did wrong?
+> - Is it easy for you to find good information about your spreadsheet program where you work?
+> - Where do you go to find help?
+Internet, colleague, IT-department, niece?
 {: .challenge}

 ---

-## Problems with Spreadsheets
+## Some problems with Spreadsheets

-Spreadsheets are **good for data entry**, but in reality we **tend to use spreadsheet programs for much more** than data entry.
+Spreadsheets are **good for data entry**, and **viewing and visualizing data** but in reality we **tend to use spreadsheet programs for much more** than data entry.
 We use them to create data tables for publications, to generate summary statistics, and make figures.